A matter of grass: types of grass and its characteristics in Futbol Salou’s pitches.

 Artificial turf allows a cleaner way of guiding the ball and reduces sudden ball bounce as it is a uniform surface and it barely wears away.
 This type of turf absorbs impacts better and allows a greater turning power.

 At the beginning, artificial turf pitches were hard and uncomfortable to play on, but innovation has brought a new concept of artificial turf as it doesn’t have anything to do with the reputation from the past.
-For example, the system used at our pitches by Palau Turf is FIFA certified.
+For example, the system used at our pitches is FIFA certified.
 The fibers used are soft and players can land without any risk of suffering lesions on their skin.
 The system has the following advantages:

 - Less loss of rubber thanks to the vertical filtration of water.